 - They do not hold a NetVUE Vocation across the Academy Grant or NetVUE Professional Development Award at the time of application;

-- If they previously held a NetVUE Program Development Grant, it must have concluded no later than June 2021.
+- If they previously held a NetVUE Program Development Grant, spending must have been completed at least three years before the beginning of the new grant period.

 An Invitation for Applications for this grant program is typically issued in the spring for applications that are due in the fall.
 Proposals are reviewed in the late fall or early winter, and applicants are notified of the outcome shortly thereafter.
 The first half of funding is typically distributed in May for the following academic year; the remaining funds are disbursed the following May, after submission and approval of an interim report.

-Questions about this initiative can be addressed to Carter Aikin, NetVUE grant director, at firstname.lastname@example.org or (217) 854-5619.
+Questions about this initiative can be addressed to Carter Aikin, NetVUE grants director, at email@example.com or (217) 854-5619.

 Learn more about NetVUE, including the array of programs and services that are available to member institutions.